Department and Program Descriptions

 Students interested in Psychology should enroll in PSYC 101, Introductory Psychology, during their first year.
 PSYC 101 is offered each semester with an enrollment cap of 180 students.
 This course provides an overview of major areas within the field of psychology.
 It considers behavioral neuroscience, cognitive psychology, developmental psychology, social psychology, and psychological disorders and treatment.
 The course is offered as a lecture course, with students participating in two short laboratory experiences over the course of the semester.
 PSYC 101 is team-taught by faculty specializing in each subfield of the discipline.

 Students who have taken introductory psychology in high school may be eligible to place out of PSYC 101 if they have received a score of 5 on the AP exam.
 A student who is eligible to place out of PSYC 101 should contact the professor teaching the 200-level course they would like to take to request permission.
 If granted, the student can enroll in that 200-level Psychology course.
 Students cannot take PSYC 201 in the first year.
-Please note that students that place out of PSYC 101, still must pass nine (9) psychology courses to complete the major.
+Please note that students that place out of PSYC 101 must replace that credit with an additional 200-level psychology course.

 Major